tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ### Test Coverage

-We know how much of our code is documented, but we don't know how much of it is tested.
+We know how much of our code we documented, but we don't know how much of it we tested.
 Let's fix that by modifying our `hspec` test suite to use [HPC][].

 {% highlight hs %}
 -- husk.cabal
 test-suite hspec
+    ghc-options:    -fhpc
     hs-source-dirs: test-suite library
-    ghc-options:    -fhpc
     other-modules:  Husk, HuskSpec
 {% endhighlight %}

 What we're doing here is telling GHC to enable HPC.
 We also have to add all the source and test files to `other-modules` so HPC can analyze them.
-This is kind of annoying, especially since HSpec automatically discovers our tests.
+This is kind of annoying, especially since HSpec discovers our tests.
 But it's not too bad because if you forget a file, HPC will yell at you and your test will fail.

-Before it can fail, though, we actually need to write it.
+Before it can fail, though, we need to write it.
 This new test suite looks a lot like the last one.

 {% highlight hs %}